When you fly Southwest Airlines, you know you’re getting an Economy seat at an affordable price. Southwest consistently ranks among the

 A better option is to wait until closer to your departure date before you buy it.
 Just keep in mind that boarding pass assignments are based upon when you bought your ticket and Early Bird check-in.
 Someone who purchased theirs a month, day or even minute before you will get a lower number than you will.

-Southwest will refund your $15 for Early Bird check-in if they cancel the flight.
+Southwest will refund your $15 for Early Bird check-in if the flight is canceled by Southwest.

 How Is My Boarding Number Assigned?